paranext/paranext-core/extensions/src/platform-home/README.md

-# paranext-extension-template
+# platform-home

-Basic extension template for Platform.Bible
+Home screen extension for Platform.Bible

 <!-- <!-- Opening comment tag for Template Info Section.
 Ignore this for now.
 More info in [Hide Template Info](#hide-template-info). -->